 Compassionate leave

 Companies may offer paid compassionate leave when team members lose a loved one or receive bad news.
-Compassionate leave gives team members time to be with their family, sort out difficult details, and prioritize self-care without the stress of maintaining work responsibilities at the same time.
+Compassionate leave gives team members time to be with their family, sort out difficult details, and prioritize self-care without the stress of managing work responsibilities.

 Parental leave